-Hạ Long Bay is a UNESCO World Heritage Site and popular travel destination in Vietnam known for its breathtaking natural scenery, comprising of thousands of tiny green-topped islands scattered over a large sea bay area.
-Administratively, the bay resides within Hạ Long City (Cẩm Phả town), and is a part of Vân Đồn District located in the Quảng Ninh Province, Vietnam.
+Hạ Long Bay is a UNESCO World Heritage Site and popular travel destination in Vietnam known for its breathtaking natural scenery.
+It comprises of thousands of tiny green-topped islands scattered over a large sea bay area.
+Administratively, the bay resides within Hạ Long City (Cẩm Phả town).
+It is a part of Vân Đồn District located in the Quảng Ninh Province, Vietnam.

 Geographically, Hạ Long Bay is situated on the northern most part of Vietnam within close proximity to China.
 The bay is a heart of a larger zone of island bays including the Bái Tử Long Bay to the northeast, and Cát Bà Island to the southwest.
 It comprises of several island islets jutting out of the sea.